June 9, 2017

 This work highlights the poor representation of Arctic photosynthesis in terrestrial biosphere models and provides the critical data necessary to improve the ability to project the response of the Arctic to global environmental change.

 The team measured Vcmax and Jmax in seven species representative of the dominant vegetation found on the coastal tundra near Barrow, Alaska.
 They made three key discoveries: (1) The temperature-response functions of Vcmax and Jmax that are used to determine how the capacity for CO2 uptake changes with temperature were markedly different than the temperature-response functions of temperate plants.
 (2) Vcmax and Jmax were two- to fivefold higher than the values used to parameterize current TBMs.
 (3) Current parameterization of TBMs resulted in a twofold underestimation of the capacity for leaf-level CO2 assimilation in Arctic vegetation.
 The insight and data set provided in this study can be used to markedly improve TBM representation of Arctic photosynthesis and improve projections of how Arctic photosynthesis responds to rising temperature and CO2 concentration.
 The high-impact dataset generated during this study has already been used in four additional publications.

 Brookhaven National Laboratory

-This work was funded by the Next-Generation Ecosystem Experiment (NGEE-Arctic) project.
-The NGEE-Arctic project is supported by the Office of Biological and Environmental Research in the Department of Energy, Office of Science.
+This work was funded by the Next-Generation Ecosystem Experiments (NGEE)–Arctic project.
+The NGEE-Arctic project is supported by the Office of Biological and Environmental Research within the U.S. Department of Energy Office of Science.